ERSG Holdings and its subsidiaries (“ersg”) is a global specialist recruitment company operating from 13 offices across 12 countries.

 Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken.

 ersg provides training as part of onboarding new employees and is implementing a frequent training process for existing staff as a refresher, once per year.

 Communication and awareness of this policy

-We aim to communicate our zero-tolerance approach to modern slavery to all suppliers and contractors and business partners at the outset of our business relationship with them and to reinforce it as appropriate thereafter.
+We aim to communicate our zero-tolerance approach to modern slavery to all stakeholders at the outset of our business relationship with them and to reinforce it as appropriate thereafter.

-This Modern Slavery Statement is reviewed by ERSG's Directors on an annual basis and is updated annually in accordance with any amendments and additions to the Modern Slavery Act.
+This Modern Slavery Statement is approved by ersg’s directors, for the financial year ending 31 December 2022.
+It is reviewed on an annual basis and is updated in accordance with any amendments and additions to the Modern Slavery Act 2015.

 Signed by Michael James Ryan Position: CEO